Description

 Days to Maturity: 40-120 Days

 Red Garnet Amaranth remains a staple food in modern Mexico and parts of Asia, celebrated for its versatility, nutritional value, and striking appearance.
 Cultivated for centuries, this variety has gained worldwide acclaim for its adaptability and multifunctional uses in both the kitchen and garden.
-In Mexico, its nutrient-rich grains are used to make “alegría,” a traditional sweet treat, usually sweetened with with honey or molasses.
+In Mexico, its nutrient-rich grains are used to make “alegría,” a traditional sweet treat, usually sweetened with honey or molasses.
 Amaranth seeds are high in protein, fiber, and various minerals, making flour from ground amaranth seeds a nutritious addition to the diet.
 Amaranth Flour is an excellent gluten-free option.
 The grain also becomes a complete protein when combined with another grain.
 A regular powerhouse in the kitchen!

 Red Garnet Amaranth offers tender, oval-shaped leaves that are green with striking burgundy-red overlays radiating from the central vein.
 These young leaves, ready for harvest as early as 40 days, add vibrant color and a delicate flavor to salads or can be cooked like spinach.
 When left to mature, the plant reaches heights of 6–10 feet, crowned with stunning upright flower spikes in rich shades of red and fuchsia.
 The vivid leaf and flower colors develop best in high heat, making this variety a stunning addition to warm-climate gardens.
 The pale cream-colored grains can be toasted and eaten, ground into a gluten-free flour, or cooked as a nutritious alternative to traditional grains.